Scroll to top

 Overview

-We provide below a preview of the subject focus and materials for study during the first term of the Third Year Core.
+We provide below a preview of our study during the first term of the Third Year in the CIVICS Core, where we attend to Conversations on Ideas and Values in Civil Societies.

 In | August